jefffhaynes/BinarySerializer/README.md

 **Note that it is not necessary that NameLength contains the length of the Name field as that value will be computed during serialization and updated in the serialized graph.
 During deserialization the NameLength value will be used to correctly deserialize the Name field.**

 ### Default Behavior ###

 Although most behavior can be overridden, in many cases the serializer will attempt to guess the intended behavior based on class design.
-For example, in the following class a null-terminated string will be used during serialization as deserialization would be otherwise be impossible without more information.
+For example, in the following class a null-terminated string will be used during serialization as deserialization would otherwise be impossible as defined.

     public class Person2
     {